Why Do I Have So Many Food Sensitivities?

 5. Toxic Exposure, Such As Mycotoxins

-A 1994 study by the Lawrence Berkeley National Laboratory found that about 47% of homes and 85% of commercial buildings have water damage and mold.
-Therefore, mold toxicity has become much more common.
+A 1994 Lawrence Berkeley National Laboratory study found that about 47% of homes and 85% of commercial buildings have water damage and mold. mold toxicity has become much more common.

 Mold Toxins (mycotoxins) can activate mast cells and make your immune system more reactive to many things.
 It can also tip the immune system toward allergies and intestinal permeability.
 If you start developing symptoms or become sensitive to many foods after being in a new environment, you should see a practitioner to investigate mold toxicity.